prajjwaldangal/programming-practice/QuestionClassification/README.md

 Question 2 could belong to food, plant or animal;
 And Question 3 could be a numeric value or a definition.

-Question classification algorithm classifies whether a given question pertains to abbrevation, entity, plant, sport, substance, definition, date etc.
+Question classification algorithm classifies whether a given question pertains to the class, abbrevation, entity, plant, sport, substance, definition, date etc.

 Overall there are 6 coarse classes and 50 fine classes: